open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 ## USAGE ##

-The sitemaps are accessible to the whole world under [variant name]/sitemap.xml.
+The sitemaps are accessible to the whole world under [sitemap]/sitemap.xml.
 Additionally, the default sitemap is accessible under /sitemap.xml.
 To view the XML source, press ctrl+u.